jMetal/jMetalCpp/README.md

 jMetalCpp is a C++ based framework for multi-objective optimization.
 It is a fork of the [jMetal project](https://github.com/jmetal/jmetal).

+We would like to thank the last collaborators of the project:
+- Ahmad Dajani
+- Francisco Chicano

 ## TABLE OF CONTENTS

 0. Updates